paulstothard/cgview/README.md

 ## Building CGView

-The `cgview.jar` can be built from project source code using [Apache Maven](https://maven.apache.org).
+Alternatively, the `cgview.jar` can be built from project source code using [Apache Maven](https://maven.apache.org).

 First clone the cgview repository and switch to the project directory: